 Our first building on this site (1945), it was originally called The Fellowship Center, and was the base for gatherings and fund-raising as the church moved toward building a sanctuary.
 Now affectionately known as The Hut, it is used by students of the Raleigh Wesley Foundation.

-Renovated in 2004, the hall sees weekly post-worship luncheons, receptions, music rehearsals, meetings of a variety of community groups, and events of all kinds.
+The Fellowship Hall sees weekly post-worship luncheons, receptions, music rehearsals, meetings of a variety of community groups, and events of all kinds.

 Another one of our flexible spaces, the Youth Room has a renovated stage and next to it, a small kitchen.
 The space is used for meetings and a wide variety of other events.